aws-samples/glue-data-sanitization-from-production-s3-bucket-to-lower-environment-s3-bucket-apg-example/README.md

 The role only has `READ` privileges (S3 bucket and correspond KMS key access) to `productionBucket` and `infrastructureBucket` as it should not be able to modify data/nor script in production.

-The role has `READ/WRITE` privileges (S3 bucket and correspond KMS key access) to `nonproductionBucket` and `logBucket` to write processed data and logs.
+The role has `READ/WRITE` privileges (S3 bucket and correspond KMS key access) to `nonproductionDataBucket` and `logBucket` to write processed data and logs.

 This allows the finer detail security lock down to ensure the job cannot modify production data nor access areas outside of its task.